-At 4,350 kms long, the Mekong river runs through China, Burma, Laos, Vietnam, Cambodia and Thailand.
+At 4,350 km long, the Mekong River runs through China, Burma, Laos, Vietnam, Cambodia, and Thailand.
 As you cruise down this scenic river, you will find an interesting blend of old and new, with modern cities and villages gliding past.
-Depending on your chosen itinerary, you might drift past the lower reaches’ bamboo jungles, stilt villages, rice fields, and pagodas between Laos and the South China Sea, colourful markets, royal residences and even the ancient Angkor Wat temple complex in Cambodia.
+Depending on your chosen itinerary, you might drive past the lower reaches’ bamboo jungles, stilt villages, rice fields, and pagodas between Laos and the South China Sea, colourful markets, royal residences, and even the ancient Angkor Wat temple complex in Cambodia.

-When and how long: The Mekong river cruises are typically week-long cruises that are open all year round.
-Winter season (Nov-Feb) is cooler but tends to be packed, while rainy season (Jun-Oct) is less busy, with heavy, often fleeting, showers.
+When and how long: The Mekong River cruises are typically week-long cruises that are open all year round.
+Winter season (Nov-Feb) is cooler but tends to be packed, while the rainy season (Jun-Oct) is less busy, with heavy, often fleeting, showers.
 It will be the best choice if you exploring the best cruise for couples.

 2. History Of Modern America: Mississippi River Cruise

-Running 3,734 kms long, the mighty Mississippi is the fourth-longest river in the world.
-It swerves through 10 US states offering some of this country’s most beautiful scenery, and is therefore a must-do among river cruises in the USA.
+Running 3,734 km long, the mighty Mississippi is the fourth-longest river in the world.
+It swerves through 10 US states offering some of this country’s most beautiful scenery and is, therefore, a must-do among river cruises in the USA.
 You can pick from a variety of boats, some of which are designed to look like old-fashioned steamboats.
-The Mississippi River cruise is the best cruise for couples and will take you back in time, while narrating the birth of modern America, through the plantations of Oak Alley, major cities such as St. Louis and Louisville.
-In between, you will also see ageing river towns, wild swamps, as well as sites from the Battle of New Orleans.
+The Mississippi River cruise is the best cruise for couples and will take you back in time while narrating the birth of modern America, through the plantations of Oak Alley, and major cities such as St. Louis and Louisville.
+In between, you will also see aging river towns, wild swamps, as well as sites from the Battle of New Orleans.

-When and how long: The cruises are usually planned during winter season Nov-Dec, and during summer season Apr-Jun.
-Typical Mississippi river cruises can range from as little as a few hours long to three weeks or longer.
+When and how long: The cruises are usually planned during the winter season Nov-Dec and during the summer season Apr-Jun.
+Typical Mississippi River cruises can range from as little as a few hours long to three weeks or longer.

 3. Let Romance Guide You: Seine River Cruise

-When and how long: River cruises on the Seine last about an hour, or can be week long voyages.
+When and how long: River cruises on the Seine last about an hour, or can be week-long voyages.
 Some companies offer cruises seasonally, whereas others operate year-round.
-High season is generally from April-September and low season is from October- March.
+The high season is generally from April-September and the low season is from October- March.

 4. Ghost-towns And Breathtaking Scenery: Yangtze River Cruise

-With a length of 6,300 kms, the Yangtze river is the third-longest river in the world and the longest in Asia.
-History buffs will love this river cruise as the Yangtze passes through some of China’s most interesting and famous sites such as ‘ghost city’ of Fengdu, including the stunning Three Gorges (Qutang, Wu and Xiling Gorge).
+With a length of 6,300 km, the Yangtze River is the third-longest river in the world and the longest in Asia.
+History buffs will love this river cruise as the Yangtze passes through some of China’s most interesting and famous sites such as the ‘ghost city’ of Fengdu, including the stunning Three Gorges (Qutang, Wu, and Xiling Gorge).
 Travellers, while sailing through some of this immense country’s most gorgeous landscapes, may also have the opportunity to witness China’s endangered species such as the Chinese alligator and river dolphins.

 5. A European Treat: Rhine River Cruise

-Known as one of Europe’s most popular cruises, the Rhine river cruise offers you a variety of scenery while sailing through a number of countries like Switzerland, France, Germany, and Holland.
+Known as one of Europe’s most popular cruises, the Rhine River cruise offers you a variety of scenery while sailing through a number of countries like Switzerland, France, Germany, and Holland.
 Choose this best cruise for couples and enjoy some of Europe’s most beautiful landscapes and magnificent sites, ranging from battlefields and lush vineyards to Baroque palaces and medieval castles.
 As the river trickles out of Switzerland, through western Germany to the Dutch coast, you’ll get to see some picturesque towns that look like something straight out of a fairy tale.
 Do remember to check out Germany’s oldest city Trier, Riesling wines in Rudesheim, and Strasbourg’s Cathedral, all among Europe’s finest medieval buildings.

-When and how long: Trips down the Rhine river can be as short as a half-day one.
+When and how long: Trips down the Rhine River can be as short as a half-day one.
 Multi-country itineraries can last 11 days or even longer.
-The river cruises on Rhine run year-long, however, December brings incredible winter markets, so berths get booked fast.
+The river cruises on the Rhine run year-long, however, December brings incredible winter markets, so berths get booked fast.